-Upload your own dataset:
+Upload and model your own data:

 A typical example would look like:

-BED format: The contacts file above is the minimum requirement for viewing data using CSynth and can be visualised without any further accessory files.
+• BED Format: The contacts file above is the minimum requirement for viewing data using CSynth and can be visualised without any further accessory files.
 It is sometimes useful however to highlight different regions of the genome under investigation using either text labels or by colouring the DNA backbone.
 Both of these can be achieved using an accessory, BED format identifying the regions to be highlighted.

 This file records the name of the reference sequence, and the start and end of the highlighted region in the first three columns.
 Any labels for the region are recorded in the fourth column and the desired colour (RGB value) for the region is recorded in the ninth column.
 An example of this file format is given below: